armandmcqueen/ai-papers/notes/guided_anchoring.md

 - "This [anchor generation module] is a network comprised of two branches for location and shape prediction [...].
 On top of [a feature map], the location prediction branch yields a probability map that indicates the possible locations of the objects, while the shape prediction branch predicts location-dependent shapes. [...]
 Generate a set of anchors by choosing the locations whose predicted probabilities are above a certain threshold and the most probable shape at each of the chosen locations."

-- "In our formulation, the probability map [...] is predicted using a sub-network [that] applies a 1 × 1 convolution to the base feature map FI to obtain a map of objectness scores,"

-- "While a deeper sub-network can make more accurate predictions [for the probability map], we found empirically that a convolution layer followed by a sigmoid transform strikes a good balance between efficiency and accuracy."
+- "[On using 1x1 conv layer for probability map branch] While a deeper sub-network can make more accurate predictions [for the probability map], we found empirically that a convolution layer followed by a sigmoid transform strikes a good balance between efficiency and accuracy."

-- "In our design, we use a sub-network for shape prediction, which comprises a 1 × 1 convolutional layer that yields a two-channel map that contains the values of dw and dh"

-- "As illustrated in Figure 4, regions like sky and ocean are excluded, while anchors concentrate densely around persons and surfboards.""

 - "As the anchor shapes can vary, the features at different locations should capture the visual content within different ranges.
 With this taken into consideration, we further introduce a feature adaptation module, which adapts the feature according to the anchor shape."

-- "The anchor-guided feature adaptation component [...] will transform the features at individual location based on the underlying anchor shapes [...].
-For such a location-dependent transformation, we adopt a 3 × 3 deformable convolutional layer [...]."

 ### Diagrams